kevinVervier/metagm/README.md

 and then run the command `source ~/.profile`

 * __TEST__:
 	1 Add the following line in your .profile: alias metagm_venv='source /nfs/team162/kv4/bin/env/bin/activate' 2 Source it
-	3	Run `metagm_venv` in the terminal  it should slightly change the prompt (venv) in front of it 4	Run the command that failed earlier (for now, do not submit it as a job)
+	3 Run `metagm_venv` in the terminal  it should slightly change the prompt (venv) in front of it

 * In case you do not have the Python module named `Bio` locally installed, you need to use my version by adding the following line to your `~./profile`: